ORO-Invest-Sphere/oro-sphere-web/SETUP.md

-# Oro-TIPC Investment Intelligence Dashboard
+# Oro-Invest-Sphere Investment Intelligence Dashboard

-This is a React-based dashboard application for the Cagayan de Oro Trade and Investment Promotions Center (Oro-TIPC).
+This is a React-based dashboard application for the Cagayan de Oro Trade and Investment Promotions Center (Oro-Invest-Sphere).
 It provides economic data, strategic maps, cost calculators, and incentive information for potential investors.

 ## Prerequisites